Selsey: Early Middle Ages

-Selsey was the capital of the Kingdom of Sussex, possibly founded by Ælle.
-Wilfrid arrived circa 680 and converted the kingdom to Christianity, as recorded by the Venerable Bede.
+Stephen of Ripon and the Venerable Bede say that Wilfrid arrived in Selsey [about 680] and converted the Kingdom of the South Saxons to Christianity.
 Selsey Abbey stood at Selsey (probably where Church Norton is today), and was the cathedra for the Sussex Diocese until the Council of London ordered the removal of the See to Chichester in 1075, during the reign of William the Conqueror.
+In all there had been twenty-two Bishops of Selsey over a period of 370 years.